 The MS2005 may generate the MS_L1A_Request signal to CCB when there is at least one valid muon after the sorting.
-Generation of this signal can be enabled and disabled using CSR0[7].
+Generation of this signal can be enabled and disabled using CSR0[9].
 There are four reserved signals from the CCB to MS2005 and two reserved signals from the MS2005 to CCB.

-The list of commands decoded from the ccb cmd[5..0] lines is shown in Table 2.
+A list of the decoded commands from the ccb_cmd[5..0] lines is shown in Table 2.